Listen to this Article

 Aside from necessities, what one thing could you not go a day without?

 There are just too many to even list!
 It’s much easier to list authors I don’t like, because that list is much shorter.
-But, my shortlist for top authors would be Shel Silverstein, Carl Sagan, Rupi Kaur, Emily Brontë, Antoine de Saint-Exupéry, and Edgar Allen Poe.
+But, my shortlist for top authors would be Ruth Ware, Shel Silverstein, Carl Sagan, Rupi Kaur, Antoine de Saint-Exupéry, and Edgar Allen Poe.
 That being said, whenever someone asks for a book recommendation, my go-to is Paul Kalanithi’s When Breath Becomes Air.
 It’s one of the most incredible, touching books I’ve ever read.
 And I’ve read it over a dozen times.
-If you haven’t read it – let me go ahead and encourage you to!
+If you haven’t read it, let me go ahead and encourage you to.

 Where do you see yourself in five years?

-Personally, in five years, I hope to be more intimately involved in lobbying and promoting disability equality.
+In five years, I hope to be more intimately involved in promoting disability equality.
 In June 2021, my oldest daughter experienced a spontaneous brain bleed and has since become disabled.
 Getting plunged into the realities of disability was eye-opening, to say the least.
 I realized that nothing is truly accessible, and the world isn’t designed for wheelchairs and disabled persons.
 Everywhere we go, and everywhere I look, I see opportunities to make the world more friendly to those with disabilities.
 What I want to do is help level the playing field for differently-abled persons.
-I want to help people, like my daughter, be able to experience true independence regardless of their physical or mental abilities and limitations.
-How I’ll get there, I have no idea, but it’s a goal that’s obviously near and dear to my heart.
+I want to help people, like my daughter, experience true independence regardless of their physical or mental abilities or limitations.
+I have no idea how I’ll get there, but it’s a goal that’s obviously near and dear to my heart.

 What’s the most daring thing you’ve ever done?

-Maybe daring isn’t the right word, but the scariest thing I’ve ever done was certainly the decisions I made in the past year.
-My daughter was injured and had been in hospitals for over 5 months, and I had to decide to either take her home, which required full-time, round-the-clock care, or find another short-term facility for her while we waited for her to recover more.
-I chose to take her home and managed to balance her needs, 2 other kids, and everything else in life without completely losing my mind.
+Maybe daring isn’t the right word, but the scariest thing I’ve ever done was certainly the decisions I made after my daughter was injured.
+She had been in hospitals for over 6 months, and I had to decide whether to take her home, which required full-time, round-the-clock care, or find another short-term facility for her while we waited for her to recover more.
+I chose to take her home and managed to balance her needs, two other kids, and everything else in life without completely losing my mind.
 She’s recovered slowly, and it’s getting easier.
-But those first 4 months I still look back on in awe of myself sometimes.
+But those first four months, I still look back on in awe of myself sometimes.

 Is your glass half full or half empty?